akpevweobas/HR-Analysis-/README.md

   5. Judging by Business Travel, approximately 29% of the employees who left travelled frequently.
 That is 126 of the total Attritions travelled frequently.
 This may be a huge factor to       attrition at the Organisation.

-  6. About 27.62% (195) out of the 711 Total Attrition reported low Job Satisfactory from the Employee Survey taken.
+  6. About 27.62% (195) out of the 711 Total Attrition reported low Job Satisfactory from the Employee's survey which was taken.

-  7. 125 of the Total Low Satisfactory Employees fell under the Research and Development Department with Research Scientists leaving the most.
+  7. 125 of the Total Low Satisfactory Employees fell under the Research and Development Department with Research Scientists Job Role leaving the most.

   8. Further analysis showed that the 41% of the Departing employees have only worked at 1 company.
 Going deeper with my analysis, it showed that 143 of the 237 total Attritions were at       level 1 (Entry Level) according to their Job Level

-  11. Further analysis showed that employee between the age of 26 and 33 worked Over Time the most.
-According to Attrition by Age, employees between the age of 26 and 35 parted ways           with the company.
+  10.	worked atleast a year 32.2% (229)
+  11.	entry level roles 362 (50.9 %

+  12. Further analysis showed that employees who fell in the age range 'Under 30' i.e between 18 - 29 years of age left the country the most, having about 38.40% (273) from the total

 ![](HR_Attrition_Analysis_DASHBOARD_1.jpg)